Online Safety

 • Wired sync reliability: about 99% success for Joey

-• Wi-Fi sync reliability: about 80% success for Joey
+• Wi Fi sync reliability: about 80% success for Joey

-Signal quality and context
+Alert quality and context

-Joey’s strongest feature is that alerts are designed around context:
+Joey's strongest feature is contextual alerting:

-• Alerts tied to the relationship and the message thread
+• Alerts tied to the conversation thread

 Privacy and security notes